Car Insurance When Moving States: Timeline, Requirements & What Changes

 One of the biggest surprises when moving states is discovering that your current coverage may not meet your new state's legal minimums — or that you're now required to carry coverage types you've never had before.
 Each state sets its own mandatory minimums for liability, and about half of all states require additional coverage types such as Personal Injury Protection (PIP) or Uninsured Motorist (UM) coverage.

 Understanding the difference between fault states (where the at-fault driver's liability insurance pays) and no-fault states (where each driver's own PIP covers medical costs regardless of fault) is critical.
-If you're moving from a fault state to a no-fault state like Florida or New York, expect to add PIP coverage — which will affect your premium.
-Learn more about how car insurance minimum requirements differ across all 50 states.
+If you're moving from a fault state to a no-fault state like Florida, Hawaii, or New York, expect to add PIP coverage — which will affect your premium.
+Learn more about how car insurance minimum requirements differ across all 50 states, including the latest 2025–2026 updates.

 No-Fault vs. Fault State Alert

-Moving from a fault state to a no-fault state (like Florida, Michigan, or New York) means you'll be required to add Personal Injury Protection (PIP) to your policy.
+Moving from a fault state to a no-fault state (like Florida, Michigan, Hawaii, or New York) means you'll be required to add Personal Injury Protection (PIP) to your policy.
+Twelve states currently mandate PIP coverage.
 This can noticeably increase your premium if you weren't carrying it before.
+Note: Florida is advancing legislation to repeal its PIP mandate in July 2026 — stay tuned for updates if you're moving there.

 Farmers logo